Sairat: Box office

+Sairat earned ₹3.60 Crore on its opening day at the box office.
+It earned ₹3.95 Crore on its second day and ₹4.55 Crore on its third day, with a total of ₹12.10 Crore on its opening weekend.
+The film earned ₹25.50 Crore in its first week.
+Its screen count was increased from 400 to 450 in the second week, earning an additional ₹15.61 Crore.
+It earned a total of ₹41.11 Crore in its second weekend.
+The film earned more than ₹65 Crore in three weeks, and entered its fourth week at more than 525 screens.
+In addition to Maharashtra, it was released with subtitles in parts of Madhya Pradesh, Karnataka, Delhi and Goa.
+Sairat also did well on the overseas market.
+It earned a total of ₹14.58 lakh at the US box office in four weeks.
+The film earned ₹82.95 Crore in Maharashtra.
+Made on a budget of ₹4 Crore, Sairat earned a total of ₹110 Crore at the end of its theatrical run and is the highest-grossing Marathi film to date.

 Critical response

 Sairat received critical acclaim, with particular praise for Rajguru's performance.
 Meenakshi Shedde of Forbes India called the film "one of the great triumphs of Indian cinema this year", and a rare example of an "Indian director addressing caste issues from first-hand, lived experience, as distinct from that of a privileged, if empathetic, director."
 Pratik Ghosh of Daily News and Analysis called it a "gem" which "enriched Marathi cinema".
 He praised Rajguru: "Sairat's remarkable find is the dusky Rinku Rajguru who is sterling as the fearless Archi."
 Mihir Bhanage gave a positive review: "The film can be divided into two parts; the first one, a dream and the second one, reality and both strike a chord.
 But the masterstroke of Manjule the story-teller and director, is the climax."

 Harish Wankhede in his review in Tehelka called the film 'a radical entry in the populist-fantasy ‘love story’ genre.
 However he argues that from the very beginning of the film, the female character takes a dynamic lead and gives the story a feminist-heroic tilt.
 Archi's courage and power is more male-like, vocal and aggressive than Parshya and his two friends.
 Her heroic posturing and confident outlook make her the lead hero of the film while pushing others to the periphery as dependent characters.
-The director allows Archie's character to break the stereotypes of a village girl but on the other hand asserts the power of her feudal-upper caste lineage.
+The director allows Archi's character to break the stereotypes of a village girl but on the other hand asserts the power of her feudal-upper caste lineage.
 However, similar considerations are partially applied to her counterpart Dalit characters.